– What can acupuncture treat?

 Do I need to schedule or can I walk-in?

-We will always try to accommodate walk-in visits.
-However when possible we do recommend scheduling your visits to ensure we have a chair open for you when you arrive.
+I will always try to accommodate walk-in visits.
+However when possible we do recommend scheduling your visits to ensure I have a space open for you when you arrive.

 Can I bring a friend?